izivkov/DynamicResourceTranslator/README.md

-# DynamicResourceApi
+# DynamicResourceTranslator

-DynamicResourceApi is an Android library that simplifies internationalization for your app.
+DynamicResourceTranslator is an Android library that simplifies internationalization for your app.
 You only need to create a single `strings.xml` file in your native language (not necessarily English), and the library will automatically translate your app into the system language set on the user's phone.